Tiago Ferreira (footballer, born 1975)

-Tiago Alexandre Baptista Ferreira (born 16 April 1975), known simply as Tiago, is a Portuguese former professional footballer who played as a goalkeeper, and the goalkeeper coach of Sporting CP.
+Tiago Alexandre Baptista Ferreira (born 16 April 1975), known simply as Tiago, is a Portuguese former professional footballer who played as a goalkeeper, currently goalkeeper coach of Sporting CP.

 Playing career

 Born in Torres Vedras, Lisbon District, Tiago spent almost all of his career in Sporting CP.
 There, he successfully battled for first-choice status with Belgian international Filip De Wilde (1996–98), being loaned to C.F.
 Estrela da Amadora for two years during Peter Schmeichel's stint at the club.
-In the 2001–02 season, after the Dane returned to England, he played 18 matches as the Lions won the Primeira Liga championship, which was his second-best output during his spell.
+In the 2001–02 season, after the Dane returned to England, he played 18 matches as the Lions won the Primeira Liga championship, his second-best output.

 In the following years, more of the same: from 2003 onwards, Tiago played second-fiddle to Ricardo.
 When the latter moved for Real Betis he backed up youth product Rui Patrício, and remained second or third-choice until his retirement in June 2012 at the age of 37.